 Wood County Ohio assistance programs.

 When times are difficult, the agencies below may be able to help.
 There is emergency financial help as well as free stuff.
-Whether it is money to pay an electric bill or back rent, a free box of food or clothes, or job placement/debt reduction assistance, find a list of resources in Wood County to apply at below.
+Whether it is money to pay an electric bill or back rent, a free box of food or clothes or school items, or job placement/debt reduction assistance, find a list of resources in Wood County to apply at below.
 The options range from local charities to churches, non-profits, government agencies, and more.

 How to find assistance for paying your bills